Registration Now Open for MYWW 2023, July 17–21

 Do you love to write?
 The McMullan Young Writers Workshop (MYWW) provides promising young writers an opportunity to develop as creative writers under the instruction of talented writing instructors and to study literature under the guidance of college professors.
 Students learn from accomplished writers and teachers of poetry, drama, fiction, and creative non-fiction.
 The program also provides young writers with the opportunity to hear an established writer of note speak about his or her craft and to ask questions of that writer.

-For more announcements about writers who will be joining us this summer, like us on Facebook to stay in the loop!
+For more announcements about writers who will be joining us this summer, follow us on Instagram and like us on Facebook to stay in the loop!
+Visit us at mcmullanyoungwriters.com for additional information, including archives from past workshops.

 The McMullan Young Writers Workshop is made possible through the generous support of the McMullan Family Foundation, in partnership with the Eudora Welty Foundation and Millsaps College.